One Shot (novel): Plot

-In a small Indiana city, a lone gunman in a parking garage calmly fires into a rush-hour crowd in a public plaza, committing a massacre of five apparently random victims with six shots.
-The shooter leaves a perfect trail behind for the police to quickly track him down.
-Evidence from the scene, of a shell case and a quarter bearing the same fingerprints, points clearly to James Barr, a former Army infantry sniper.
-He is arrested, but will only say two things to the police: "They got the wrong guy," and "Get Jack Reacher for me."
+In an Indiana city, a gunman in a parking garage fires into a rush-hour crowd in a public plaza, killing five apparently random victims with six shots.
+The shooter leaves a trail behind for the police to track him down.
+Evidence of a shell case and a quarter bearing the same fingerprints, points to James Barr, a former Army infantry sniper.
+He is arrested, but will only say two things to his attorney: "They got the wrong guy," and "Get Jack Reacher for me."
 Reacher, a former Army military police officer and now a drifter, is 1500 mi away, but sees the news on CNN and gets on a bus to Indiana.
 Reacher has no job, no home, no car, and a shrinking savings account from his past military pay.
-Although Reacher has a nomadic existence, what he does have is sharp moral clarity.

 Instead of clearing Barr, Reacher wants to assist the prosecution in convicting him.
-Reacher is the last person Barr would want to see for good reason.
-When Reacher was an investigating military policeman years past, Barr had gone on a killing spree similar to the Indiana shootout, murdering four men during the Gulf War in Kuwait City.
+When Reacher was an investigating military policeman years past, Barr had gone on a killing spree similar to the Indiana shootout, murdering four men during the war in Kuwait.
 Convoluted military politics and a technicality let Barr walk free.
-Reacher swore he would track the sniper down if he ever tried it again.
-Reacher believes Barr is guilty, but Barr's sister Rosemary is convinced of her brother's innocence and entreats lawyer Helen Rodin to defend her brother.
+Reacher swore to track the sniper down if he ever tried it again.
+Reacher believes Barr is guilty, but Barr's sister Rosemary is convinced of her brother's innocence.
+She entreats lawyer Helen Rodin to defend him.
 Helen's father is the district attorney who will prosecute the case.
-When Reacher arrives in Indiana, Barr has been beaten so badly while in prison that he cannot remember anything about the day of the murders, leaving Reacher to form his own conclusions with the available evidence.
-The local NBC news reporter, Ann Yanni, is also looking for more information, and Reacher is more than willing to include her in his investigation, in exchange for the use of her car and a guaranteed public exposé on the Barr case.
+When Reacher arrives in Indiana, Barr has been beaten so badly while in prison that he cannot remember anything about the day of the murders.
+Local NBC news reporter Ann Yanni is looking for information about the case, and Reacher includes her in his investigation, in exchange for the use of her car and a guaranteed public exposé on Barr.
 Reacher knows that 35 yards, the parking garage shooting distance to the victims, is point-blank range for a trained military sniper like Barr.
-Reacher also knows the shooter missed one shot on purpose, giving Reacher one shot at the truth.
+That would indicate that the shooter missed one shot on purpose.